 Complementary Anxiety Treatment Techniques

 Complementary treatments are anxiety treatments that can be used in addition to therapy, or whatever other type of treatment option you decide to use.
 In a way, they’re designed to simply help you manage your personal anxiety.
-You can do these without therapy if you like, and in some cases they may help you find relief.
+You can do these without therapy if you like, and in some cases, they may help you find relief.
 Or you can partner them with some other anxiety reduction option.

 Examples of these complementary techniques include:

 - Relaxation Techniques/Strategies It can be hard to relax with anxiety.
-But there are several strategies that you can implement to calm your mind at body, at least slightly.
+But there are several strategies that you can implement to calm your mind and body, at least slightly.
 Some examples of these include deep breathing, visualization, progressive muscle relaxation (great for muscle tension), meditation, and many others.
 These aren’t going to cure anxiety on their own, and they can be tough to master, but once you’ve gotten used to them they can reduce your anxiety in the moment, and make it easier to calm yourself during anxiety attacks.

 - Exercise Experts always talk about exercise in terms of its health benefits.
 But research clearly suggests that regularly engaging in physical exercise will not only promote your physical health - it will also improve your psychological health.
 In fact, many studies have linked inactivity to higher levels of anxiety.
 Exercise burns stress hormones, increases production of endorphins, relaxes muscles and anxiety symptoms, and more.
 It’s one of the most beneficial things you can do for your stress.